-What we strive to deliver is a cow that will do her job, and produce an offspring, every year, that will produce a calf that will gain well, and capture premiums on the grid.
-We strive to breed bulls that work hard, travel well, are fertile and produce offspring that will improve your genetic package.
-And our goal is that, they will do that while being more efficient than other cattle.
+As seedstock producers, we strive to deliver a cow that will do her job, and produce an offspring, every year.
+One that will produce a calf that gains well, and capture premiums on the grid.
+We endeavor to breed bulls that work hard, travel well, are fertile and produce offspring that will improve your genetic package.
+And our goal is that they will do that, while being more efficient than other cattle.

 I assure you, this is not a hobby for us….it is our passion!